What is click spam?

-Also known as organics poaching, click spam is a type of fraud which happens when a fraudster executes clicks for users who haven’t made them.
+Also known as organics poaching, click spam is a type of advertising fraud that happens when a fraudster executes clicks for users who haven’t made them.
 Unless preventative measures are in place, this allows fraudsters to claim credit for fake clicks.

-- The mobile web page could be executing clicks in the background without visible ads, or ads which can be interacted with.
+The mobile web page could be executing clicks in the background without visible ads.

-- The spammer could begin clicking in the background while the user engages with their app, making it look as though they have interacted with an advert
+The spammer could begin clicking in the background while the user engages with their app, making it look as though they have interacted with an advertisement

-- The fraudster app can generate clicks at any time if they run an app that is running in the background 24/7 (e.g. launchers, memory cleaners, battery savers etc.)
+The fraudulent app can generate clicks at any time if they run an app that is active in the background 24/7 (e.g., launchers, memory cleaners, battery savers)

-- The spammer could blatantly send clicks from made up device IDs to tracking vendors.
+The spammer could send clicks from fraudulent device IDs to tracking vendors.

-What unites these approaches is that a user is not aware that they’ve been registered as interacting with an advert.
-That’s because in actual fact, they never saw an ad.
+What unites these approaches is that a user is not aware they’ve been registered as interacting with an ad.
+This is because, in actual fact, they never saw an ad.
 The fraudulent scheme occurs in the background of the user’s device while they stay none-the-wiser.

-It also threatens the certainty of acquisition decisions.
-If an advertising network is claiming organic users and these users perform well within an app, the advertiser will obviously decide to invest in that channel to acquire more of the same type of users.
-This creates a circular problem, where the advertiser continues to pay someone else for the users they would have already acquired completely naturally (or through other marketing channels) until they realize the mistake – by which point it’s too late to change those strategic decisions.
+Click spam also threatens the certainty of acquisition decisions.
+If an advertising network is claiming organic users and these users perform well within an app, the advertiser may decide to invest in that channel in order to acquire more of the same type of users.
+This creates a negative loop where the advertiser continues to pay someone else for the users they would have already acquired organically (or at least through other marketing channels).
+This continues until they realize the mistake – by which point it’s too late to change those strategic decisions.